who are we?

 The best way to support Easing Anxiety is with your input.
 We always need feedback: ideas, updates, additions, corrections, personal stories, and any other information you can think of that might be of interest to our community.
-Or, if you are interested in writing articles for our blog or adding to our informational pages, let us know.
+Or, if you are interested in writing articles for our blog, adding to our informational pages, or coaching on in our community, let us know.
 We look forward to working with the amazing people in this community and hope we will hear from you soon.

 The more people involved, the more people helped.
 We need varied content, and that only comes from varied sources.

 how is easing anxiety funded?